What is a Violation?

 *If you see someone tagging graffiti call Thornton Police at 9-1-1.

 The City code allows for the City to remove graffiti from specific property with the written permission of the property owner.
-The City will remove graffiti that is located on fences, walls, signs, garages and sheds that are adjacent to City streets, alleys, parks and trails.
+The City will remove graffiti on buldings, houses, fences, walls, and signs that are accessible by the City's equipment.
 The graffiti removal program operates Monday-Friday 8 a.m. to 5 p.m.

 To participate in the City's Graffiti Removal program, the property owner must complete and sign the waiver and consent form which can be found under Graffiti Removal links on this page.
-This waiver allows a City staff to step onto the property to remove the graffiti.
+This waiver allows a City staff or its contractor to step onto the property to remove the graffiti.

 Responding to a Code Violation Notice